Bakr-Al-Tamimi/Global-Anti-Hate-Speech-Platform/README.md

 ### The Two-Way Data Flow (Coordination)

-The system operates on two core principles defined in the GAHSP glossary:
+The system operates on two core principles defined in the Anti-Hate Platform glossary:

 * **🧠 Emergent Intelligence (Bottom-Up):** Local signals (metadata) flow "up" from Leaf to Global.
 A pattern invisible to a single city node becomes a clear, coordinated campaign when aggregated at the National or Global level.
 This is how the system *learns*.
 * **⚡ Neuro-Control (Top-Down):** The Global node sends commands "down" to all nodes.
 This is how the system *acts* cohesively.
 This hierarchical control plane uses secure gRPC (with mTLS) to distribute configuration updates, task assignments, and new ML models to all nodes.